nasa/astrobee/localization/readme.md

 If you are using the localizer or mapping pipeline in academic work, please cite the relevant publications above.

+# AstroLoc Library Quickstart
+See [Link](doc/astroloc_library_quickstart.pdf) for a tutorial on using the AstroLoc library and an example simple localizer.

 # Graph-based localization
 Various packages exist for graph-based localization.
 The optimizers package provides nonlinear and ISAM2 based optimizers that are used by the graph_optimizer and sliding_window_graph_optimizer packages that perform graph-based optimization using GTSAM.
 The graph_optimizer package uses node_adders and factor_adders for node and factor creation and a provided optimizer for optimization.